habte-selassie/Library-System-in-Javascript-Source-Code/README.md

 If you would like to contribute to the development of this project, please fork the repository and submit a pull request.
 We welcome contributions of all kinds, including bug fixes, new features, and documentation improvements.
 Credits

-This Library Management System was developed by [Your Name] and is based on the JavaScript Library Management System template by [Original Author's Name].
+This Library Management System was developed by [Habte Selassie Fitsum] and is based on the JavaScript Library Management System template by [Habte Selassie Fitsum].